quantum-quirks/oldperitia/docs/source/introduction.rst

 .. image:: ./images/3dquest.png
    :width: 100
    :alt: Peritia three d quest logo.
-- ``3DQuest``  *(Designed to revolutionize the way we experience educational content.
+- ``Neurolearn``  *(Designed to revolutionize the way we experience educational content.
 3DQuest offers a captivating and immersive 3D environment where users can explore, learn and interact with objects.
 3DQuest is tailored for individuals with neurodiverse disabilities and aims to provide an inclusive and accessible learning environment.
 Neurodiversity encompasses a range of conditions such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), dyslexia, and other cognitive and developmental differences)*

+- ``Blindsight`` *(A navigation app that assists individuals with visual impairments in navigating indoor and outdoor spaces.
+It can be used to identify objects and landmarks, it real-time audio cues, haptic feedback, and voice commands to provide step-by-step guidance, ensuring safe and independent travel)*.

 In the coming months we will introduce *Version 2023.3* of Peritia Accessibility Suite.
 This release will introduce a range of new features and improvements aimed at providing a seamless user experience and increasing independence for our valued users.